-Giant panda volunteer programs in the panda bases give you a unique experience with pandas and you will have a chance to feed the pandas, make special cakes for them, etc. Contact us for details about these panda programs.
+Giant panda volunteer programs in the panda bases give you a unique experience with pandas and you will have a chance to make special cakes for them, etc. Contact us for details about these panda programs.

 - Suitable for: animal lovers, especially panda enthusiasts

 - Access: Wolong is about a 2-hour drive from Chengdu city, Bifengxia is about a 3- hour drive from Chengdu

 - Best time to visit: all year round is fine

 - Recommended visit time: 1+ days